mozilla/policy-templates/README.md

 ```
 ### AppUpdateURL

-Change the URL for application update.
+Change the URL for application update if you are providing Firefox updates from a custom update server.

 **Compatibility:** Firefox 62, Firefox ESR 60.2\
 **CCK2 Equivalent:** N/A\